 - Place the bottle in a bowl of warm water and once it is warmed to room temperature, shake to ensure an even temperature throughout.
 Warming for too long can cause bacteria to develop, so under 15 minutes is ideal.

 - If you are out and about, you may want to consider a bottle warmer that can fit neatly in your changing bag.

 - Never heat breast milk in a microwave or boil it.
 This will destroy all the good stuff and you are also at risk of burning your baby’s mouth, as it can create hot spots.

-Real moms share their thoughts
+Real moms share their thoughts on expressing breast milk

 Here’s what some of the moms on Facebook have to say on the subject so that you’re prepared for something similar:

 “I had no concept of what expressing would look like.
 I was pretty horrified when I bought a pump, tried it and saw my nipple and breast being milked like a dairy cow.”

 “If my breast were really full and I went in the shower, the hot water seemed to have the same effect and it was like I had two milk firehoses.”